One of the most common errors when creating a WordPress page is not correctly using the Permalink feature.

 A Permalink is simply the URL that is displayed and read by the search engines that link to your individual blog posts.

-When creating Permalinks for WordPress you will discover that there are a variety of different kinds of Permalinks that you can create, the one we are suggesting you use below is what we feel will give your blog posts the best opportunity to reach the top of the search engines.
+When creating Permalinks for WordPress you will discover that there are a variety of different kinds of Permalinks that you can create.
+Here is the way we suggest you set-up your permalinks in WordPress to give your blog posts the best opportunity to reach the top of the Search Engines.

 Why Create Pretty Permalinks?

 A "Pretty Permalink" gives your blogpost much more "SEO Juice" simply because the words in the URL can now be sensitive to the search engines.
 It is much more powerful to have an article URL read rather than an ambiguous name like https://www.yoursite.com/?p=2986 because the name within your URL is indexed by the search engines.

 By default, the Permalinks in WordPress Blog are set to display what is called a "Ugly Permalink", i.e. https://example.com/?p=123.